spakai/cicd_github/README.md

 Adjust the branch filter, tags, or build arguments if you prefer a different release strategy (for example only pushing on version tags or pushing multiple architectures).

 ## Contributing
 Pull requests are welcome!
 Please ensure code passes all checks before submitting.
+The `TESTING_GUIDE.md` and `test_scenarios.md` documents provide additional background if you plan to extend the self-healing demonstrations or add new failure modes.

 ## License
 MIT